 $ heroku run rails server

-At first glance, heroku run may seem similar to ssh; but the only resemblance is that the command specified is being run remotely.
-In contrast to ssh, each of these commands is run on a fresh, stand-alone dyno running in different physical locations.
+, each of these commands is run on a fresh, stand-alone dyno running in different physical locations.
 Each dyno is fully isolated, starts up with a pristine copy of the app's compiled filesystem, and entire dyno (including process, memory, filesystem) is discarded when the process launched by the command exits or is terminated.

-The command heroku run rails server launches a webserver process for your Rails app.
+launches a webserver process for your Rails app.
 Running a webserver in the foreground as a one-off process is not terribly useful: for general operation, you want a long-lived process that exists as a part of a fleet of such processes which do the app's business.
 To achieve this, we'll need another layer on top of the single-run process: process types, and a process formation.

 Defining an App: Process Types via Procfile

 A running app is a collection of processes.
 This is true whether you are running it on your local workstation, or as a production deploy spread out across many physical machines.
 Historically, there has been no single, language-agnostic, app-centric method for defining the processes that make up an app.
-To solve this, we introduce Procfile.
+To solve this, we introduce Procfile

-Procfile is a format for declaring the process types that describe how your app will run.
+is a format for declaring the process types that describe how your app will run.
 A process type declares its name and a command-line command: this is a prototype which can be instantiated into one or more running processes.

-Here's a sample Procfile for a Node.js app with two process types: web (for HTTP requests), and worker (for background jobs).
+for a Node.js app with two process types: web (for HTTP requests), and worker (for background jobs).

 Procfile